What Is Ford Co-Pilot360, and How Does It Work?

 What can Pre-Collision Assist with Automatic Emergency Braking detect?

-It can detect vehicles and pedestrians ahead.
-If a collision appears likely, the system can issue visual and audio alerts and precharge the brakes.
-If you do not react and a crash appears imminent, the system may automatically apply braking.
-Sensitivity can be adjusted to High, Normal, or Low.
+Forward-facing sensors scan for vehicles and pedestrians ahead.
+If a collision seems likely, it flashes and sounds a warning and can precharge the brakes to boost your response.
+If you don’t react and a crash appears imminent, the system can apply the brakes automatically.
+Sensitivity can be set to High, Normal, or Low (High is recommended).

 How do I use Adaptive Cruise Control with Stop-and-Go?

-You can enable it through Driver Assist → Cruise Control → Adaptive in the instrument cluster, set your speed with the steering-wheel controls, and choose a following gap.
-The system can then pace traffic, even to a full stop, and resume when traffic moves.
-You can cancel it with the CNCL button or by pressing the brakes.
+Enable it via Driver Assist → Cruise Control → Adaptive in your cluster, set your speed with the steering-wheel controls, and choose a following gap.
+The system can pace traffic—even to a complete stop—and then resume.
+You can cancel anytime with the CNCL button or by pressing the brakes.

 What parking and camera features are available?

-A rear-view camera provides live video with guiding lines and warning beeps in reverse.
-Some models also offer a 360-degree camera.
-Depending on the vehicle, Active Park Assist can steer while you handle pedals and shifting, Enhanced Active Park Assist can help you exit tight spaces, and Active Park Assist 2.0 can steer, accelerate, brake, and shift automatically.
+A rear view camera shows live video with guiding lines and proximity beeps in Reverse.
+Some models add a 360-degree camera view.
+Depending on the vehicle, Active Park Assist can steer while you brake/accelerate/shift; Enhanced Active Park Assist can also help exit tight spots; and Active Park Assist 2.0 can steer, accelerate, brake, and shift for you.

 Are there conditions where these systems may not function as expected?

 Yes.
-Heavy rain, snow, glare, blocked or dirty sensors or cameras, faded lane lines, sharp curves, or unusual traffic situations can all reduce system performance.
-Driver-assistance features do not replace safe driving, so you still need to remain attentive and ready to take control.
+Poor weather, blocked/dirty sensors or cameras, faded or obscured lane lines, sharp curves, or unusual traffic scenarios can reduce performance.
+Driver-assistance features don’t replace safe driving—you must remain attentive and ready to take control at all times.

-Feature availability shown as ✓ (included), ◐ (available on select trims or packages), and — (typically not included in the base suite).
+Feature availability shown as ? (included), ? (available on select trims/packages), — (typically not included in base suite).

 | Feature |